No major side-effects: India to continue using Hydroxychloroquine as preventive medicine

 He said it has been "clearly advised that HCQ should be taken with food, not on empty stomach".

 "We also emphasized that one ECG (Electrocardiogram) should be done during the treatment.
-We expanded use of HCQ from healthcare workers to front-line workers also, considering the potential benefits," he added.
+We expanded the use of HCQ from healthcare workers to front-line workers also, considering the potential benefits," he added.

 Hydroxychloroquine has been touted by Donald Trump and others as a possible treatment for the disease caused by the novel coronavirus.
 The US President has said he was taking the drug to help prevent infection.